 If you are having issues collecting on amounts owed to your business, one reason could be your Accounts Receivable processes.
 We have found that making these five changes can help to untangle the kink in your cash flow.

 1. Reduce invoice entry time

 If you use a Customer Relations Management (CRM) or another system that has an invoicing feature, ensure that the information flows seamlessly into your accounting system.
-This can save you loads of time!
-Additionally, if you use estimates or project management tools, these also should flow into your accounting system.
+If you use estimates or project management tools, these also should flow into your accounting system.
 The key is to ensure that your invoicing data is entered in a single place and communicates to your other systems so that there is no duplicate entry.

 2. Deliver invoices electronically

-Now that you have your invoices created and they have flowed into your accounting system, it is time to let your customers know what they owe.
-For some, even in 2020, this can mean printing and mailing invoices.
+Now that you have your invoices created, it’s time to let your customers know what they owe.
+For some, this can mean printing and mailing invoices.
 If this is the situation in your business, you are losing days or even weeks.
 There’s a reason it is called “snail mail”.

 In most cases, the sooner your customer sees the invoice, the sooner you will receive payment.
 If you are not already utilizing email or other electronic invoice delivery methods, we strongly urge you to make this change as soon as possible.

 3. Update the wording of your payment terms

 You may be surprised to learn how much setting payment terms can affect how quickly you get paid.
 Some data seems to suggest that the way you word your payment terms matters.